kitakkun/AspectK/docs/execution_pointcut.md

 }
 ```

-These are defined directly under kotlin directory, and have no package.

-In this case, you can omit package part (you can omit `::` part as well).
+So, two expressions below are equivalent.
 ```
+execution(::foo())
 execution(foo())
 ```

-However, if parent class is exist, you cannot omit `::` part.
+For `foo()` method inside `A` class, it will be like this.
 ```
-execution(A::foo())
+execution(::A.foo())
+execution(A.foo())
 ```

 ## Modifiers

 You can specify the modifier for the function.
-Multiple modifiers is allowed.

 - visibility: `public`, `protected`, `private`, `internal`
 - other: `final`, `open`, `abstract`, `override`, `inline`, `infix`, `operator`, `suspend`, `actual`, `expect`, `tailrec` ...

-example:
+Applying Multiple modifiers is allowed. example:

 ```
-execution(public override com/example/A::foo() : Unit)
+execution(public override com.example::A.foo() : Unit)
 ```

-## Scope
+## Package

-Scope part is used to determine the scope of the function.
+`package` part is responsible for specifying the package of the function or its parent class, or its receiver class for extension function.
-A function may be defined as a class method, a top-level function, or an extension function.

 > [!NOTE]
-> Scope part is responsible for understanding if it is a class method or a top-level function.
-> Recognizing extension function is a job for function matcher.

-basic-examples:
-- top-level function: `com/example`
-- method of a class: `com/example/A`
-- method of a nested class: `com/example/A.B`
+> For extension function, first `package` is the package of the receiver class, and the last `package` which is followed by `in` is the package of the extension function.
+> It's a bit tricky, but you can get used to it soon.

 ## Argument Matcher